Suicide Prevention Hotline

 Staff Development

-Suicide prevention training shall be provided to teachers, counselors, and other district employees who interact with students.
-The training shall be offered under the direction of a district counselor/psychologist and/or in cooperation with one or more community mental health agencies.
+Suicide prevention training shall be provided to teachers, interns, counselors, and others who interact with students, including, as appropriate, substitute teachers, coaches, expanded day learning staff, crossing guards, tutors, and volunteers.
+The training shall be offered under the direction of a district counselor, psychologist, and/or social worker who has received advanced training specific to suicide and who may collaborate with one or more county or community mental health agencies.

-Materials for training shall include how to identify appropriate mental health services at the school site and within the community, and when and how to refer youth and their families to those services.
-Materials also may include programs that can be completed through self-review of suitable suicide prevention materials.
+Materials for training shall include how to identify appropriate mental health services at the school site and within the community, and when and how to refer youth and families to those services.
+Training materials may also include programs that can be completed through self-review of suitable suicide prevention materials.
 (Education Code 215)

-3. Warning signs that may indicate depression, emotional distress, or suicidal intentions, such as changes in students' personality or behavior and verbalizations of hopelessness or suicidal intent
+3. Identification of students who may be at risk of suicide, including, but not limited to, warning signs that may indicate depression, emotional distress, or suicidal intentions, such as changes in students' personality or behavior and verbalizations of hopelessness or suicidal intent

 4. Protective factors that may help to decrease a student's suicide risk, such as resiliency, problem-solving ability, access to mental health care, and positive connections to family, peers, school, and community

-5. Instructional strategies for teaching the suicide prevention curriculum and promoting mental and emotional health
+5. Instructional strategies for teaching the suicide prevention curriculum, promoting mental and emotional health, reducing the stigma associated with mental illness, and using safe and effective messaging about suicide

-7. Appropriate ways to interact with a student who is demonstrating emotional distress or is suicidal and procedures for intervening when a student attempts, threatens, or discloses the desire to die by suicide, including, but not limited to, appropriate protocols for monitoring the student while the immediate referral of the student to medical or mental health services is being processed
+8. Appropriate ways to interact with a student who is demonstrating emotional distress or is suicidal and procedures for intervening when a student attempts, threatens, or discloses the desire to die by suicide, including, but not limited to, appropriate protocols for constant monitoring and supervision of the student, during the time the student is in the school's physical custody, while the immediate referral of the student to medical or mental health services is being processed

 Instruction

-1. Identify and analyze signs of depression and self-destructive behaviors in oneself and others and understand how feelings of depression, loss, isolation, inadequacy, and anxiety can lead to thoughts of suicide
+1. Identify and analyze warning signs and risk factors associated with suicide, including, but not limited to, understanding how mental health challenges and emotional distress, such as feelings of depression, loss, isolation, inadequacy, and anxiety, can lead to thoughts of suicide

-2. Develop coping and resiliency skills and self-esteem
+2. Develop coping and resiliency skills for dealing with stress and trauma, and building self-esteem

 3. Learn to listen, be honest, share feelings, and get help when communicating with friends who show signs of suicidal intent